Choosing an Early Intervention System for Your Department

 Accreditation Compliance

-CALEA offers multiple tiers, but table stakes for accreditation include guidance on EIS usage.
-According to CALEA standard 35.1.9, agencies with an EIS must also have a “written directive” to provide structure around definitions of behavioral indicators, reviews of identified employees, remedial action, and so on.
-In CALEA’s own words, “the failure of an agency to develop a comprehensive system can lead to the erosion of public confidence in the agency’s ability to investigate itself, while putting the public and agency employees in greater risk of danger.”
+EIS guidance is table stakes for CALEA accreditation.
+Agencies operating an EIS are required to maintain a written directive covering behavioral indicators, review of identified employees, and remedial action.
+In CALEA’s words, failure to develop a comprehensive system “can lead to the erosion of public confidence in the agency’s ability to investigate itself,” while putting both the public and agency employees at greater risk.
+An EIS with structured review workflows built in makes that directive something your agency lives, not just files.

 Relationship with Community

-A survey of nearly 2,000 residents of U.S. metro areas, “found that 75% of white respondents and 80% of Black and Hispanic respondents favored the use of early warning systems as an accountability mechanism within police agencies.”
-As communities continue to ask for more transparency and insight into how police agencies identify and address officers whose behavior does not align with their expectations, modern EIS platforms offer a solution that signals an agency is investing in not only the well-being of their officers, but the well-being of the community.
+Community support for early intervention is broad and crosses demographic lines.
+In a National Policing Institute survey of nearly 2,000 metro-area residents, 75% of white respondents and 80% of Black and Hispanic respondents favored early intervention systems as an accountability mechanism within police agencies.
+As communities ask for more transparency into how agencies identify and address off-track behavior, an EIS signals that your agency is investing in the wellbeing of its officers and the community at the same time.
+Under the Outcomes Standard, those aren’t separate goals; fewer adverse incidents means both.

 6 Baseline Functions to Look for in an EIS

 Though research indicates these mechanisms are no longer enough (and can often mislead supervisors), they still provide some insight into the frequency of certain events.
-Though you might find yourself
+But research shows counts alone mislead supervisors more often than they inform them.
+A system that stops at triggers isn’t a baseline anymore, it’s a liability.
+Look for a platform that treats thresholds as one input among many, not the mechanism itself.

 A Research Base